 - US Court of Appeals for the Third Circuit, 2002

 Chambers USA market commentators say Bill is “a fountain of knowledge, he’s just a phenomenal lawyer.”
-Peers describe him as a “first-rate litigator with terrific judgment,” and one source praises his keen “business sense.”
+Peers describe him as a “first-rate litigator with terrific judgment,” “front and center on every big litigation,” and one source praises his keen “business sense.”